Learning Low-Complexity Autoregressive Models via Proximal Alternating Minimization: Numerical Experiments

 Figure~\ref{fig.elec} shows the performance measures as the number $n$ of training data and the sparsity level $s$ vary.
-Three observations are made.
-First, the results are not sensitive to the length of the training data, because the performance varies slightly with $n$.
-In particular, the curves are approximately horizontal.
-Second, as the complexity of the transition matrix increases (e.g., a larger $s$), the performance gets closer to that of the least-squares estimator.
-Third, in the case of no constraints (i.e., $s = p^2$), the Lyapunov-penalized VAR model~\eqref{eq.hs11} performs as well as the least-squares estimator~\eqref{eq.ls}.
-In other words, the Lyapunov-penalized VAR model with a small number of time sequence data and a large number of nonsequence data is as competitive as the least-squares estimator with a large amount of time sequence data.
+Three observations can be made.
+First, the normalized error and the cosine score are not sensitive to the length of the training data, because the performance varies slightly with $n$.
+This fact indicates that the Lyapunov penalty as a regularization is effective.
+Second, as the complexity of the transition matrix increases (e.g., a larger $s$), the performance gets closer to that of the least squares estimator.
+Third, in the case of no constraints (i.e., $s = p^2$), the Lyapunov-penalized VAR model~\eqref{eq.hs11} performs as well as the least squares estimator~\eqref{eq.ls}.
+In other words, the Lyapunov-penalized VAR model with a small number of time sequence data and a large number of nonsequence data is as competitive as the least squares estimator with a large amount of time sequence data.
 This result demonstrates the utility of the proposed method when time sequence data is limited.

-The error bars in Fig.~\ref{fig.elec}, due to random sampling of steady-state data, are much narrower than the size of the markers and hence they are not visible.
-The results for the rank constraints are similar to Fig.~\ref{fig.elec} and hence they are omitted for brevity.